brunocangs/am-site/src/pages/technologies/mongodb-en.md

   - NoSQL
   - Data
 ---
-## About

-MongoDB is a document database, which means it stores data in JSON-like documents.
-We believe this is the most natural way to think about data, and is much more expressive and powerful than the traditional row/column model.

-## Rich JSON Documents

-- The most natural and productive way to work with data.
-- Supports arrays and nested objects as values.
-- Allows for flexible and dynamic schemas.
+MongoDB is a document based data store with a focus on storing JSON data.

+It gained visibility through a moment where alternatives to SQL were being sought after, and gained adoption in important products and companies.

+Programming-wise it makes storing data in any shape simpler and optimizes the access to the information.

+It's not meant to take over SQL, necessarily, but being used alongside it can result in a high performance product.